rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 {%endcolumn%}
 {%endsection%}

-in treelike format. `IntroscopeReporter` takes care of inserting hierarchy into predefined metrics, while custom metrics are reported without any name modifications.
+As you see these have a tree like format. `IntroscopeReporter` takes care of inserting hierarchy into predefined metrics, while custom metrics are reported without any name modifications.

 # Metrics conversions